shagihan/database-response-time-measure/README.md

 2. Update the config.properties file with correct db details.

-3. Execute following command to run the client and get query execution times. java -jar db.response.time.measure-1.0.jar
+3. Execute following command to run the client and get query execution times. <br />
+java -jar db.response.time.measure-1.0.jar<br />

 4. On a successful execution of client, you will see result similar to following.
 -----------------------------------------------------------------------------------------------------------------